-Not only are mosquitoes annoying by virtue of their nagging presence and the itchy bites they leave but they are also potentially dangerous.
-Mosquitoes carry some of the most dangerous infections the world has to offer including dengue fever, malaria, West Nile River virus, and more.
+Not only are mosquitoes annoying by virtue of their nagging presence and the itchy bites they leave, but they are also potentially dangerous.
+Mosquitoes carry some of the world’s most dangerous infections, including dengue fever, malaria, West Nile River virus, and more.
 These are all transmitted directly to us when mosquitoes feast on our blood.

 Mosquitoes, in fact, seem to be inexorably drawn to human skin and blood.
 It is thought that they can detect our presence through the warmth emitted by our bodies as well as by the smell of carbon dioxide and other bodily secretions.
 Although mosquitoes have a relatively short lifespan of two weeks to six months (depending on species and weather), they also happen to breed very rapidly.

 When the conditions are favorable, the female of the species will lay hundreds of eggs within a very short period of time.